karmi/colibriary/doc/text/Agilni-metodiky-a-problem-zadani.Karel-Minarik.Informacni-systemy.markdown

 ---

 Abstract:
 This text deals with some major shifts in project management methodologies in current software development.
 During the last couple of years, an increasing abandonment of traditional „waterfall“ and formal approaches to project management has been observed both in literature and day-to-day development.
-These „agile methodologies“ turn some of long-held principles on it's head and propose radically different approach.
+These „agile methodologies“ turn some of long-held principles on its head and propose radically different approach.
 The author describes these theoretical and practical differences, while focusing on the problem of requirements documentation, project specification and testing.
 As a pratical part of this text, a simple web application has been developed to demonstrate one of the recently emerged tools for capturing project specification and acceptance testing: _Cucumber_.

 ---